JRed5T/PygameOS/README.md

 # PygameOS
-A Fake OS made in pygame
+A Fake OS made in pygame.
+Requires Pip (Optional but good for easy install), Pygame (pygame.org or pip install pygame), and googletrans (pip install googletrans.)